altocodenl/cell/readme.md

 # cell

+cell is a programming environment for anyone who wants to work with data.

 ## Why

 Programming is currently much harder than writing prose.
 Reading programs is also much harder than reading prose.